MrMrles/Yellow/content/pages/index.md

     subtitle: ''
     text: >
-      HOLA MAMIIII now I know what youll probably say, youll probs be like "ya no quiero nada" or youll same something among those lines because I took a little too long doing this and because I thought it was on april 21st, but I'm still doing it because i want to and because you deserve it mami <3 PERO NADA MAMI HAPPY NATIONAL YELLOW FLOWER DAY MAMI, I know you're sick
+      HOLA MAMIIII now I know what youll probably say, youll probs be like "ya no quiero nada" or youll say something among those lines because I took a little too long doing this and because I thought it was on april 21st, but I'm still doing it because i want to and because you deserve it mami <3 PERO NADA MAMI HAPPY NATIONAL YELLOW FLOWER DAY MAMI, I know you're sick